-This article is one in a series that aims to give you an understanding of the basic SEO technical foundations to optimize your blog.
+This article is one in a series that aims to understand the basic SEO technical foundations to optimize your blog.

 While SEO (search engine optimization) is a complex topic that takes years to master, there are several critical technical foundations that you can implement today to help improve your blog’s search ranking.
 These include the basics like title tags, meta descriptions, and images.
 This article will cover these technical foundations and provide some tools to help you get started.